Workers’ Compensation In Georgia

 Workers’ compensation is a set of laws that was created as a way to compensate employees who become injured or ill at on the job, and to protect their employers from any liability, if there were ever a severe injury on the job.
 In exchange for employees giving up the right to sue for their pain and suffering, our government created workers’ compensation legislation, which provides prompt access to medical bills and lost wage benefits for injured employees.

 While generally seen as a quick and very temporary process, it is possible to receive workers’ compensation benefits even for very long term injuries.
 These claims are called occupational claims and are they are based on injuries caused by wear and tear on the body over time from repetitive movements, such as the use of a certain tool or using the hands and wrists to type every day for many months or years.
 Occupational claims can be much more difficult to prove than a specific accident claim because the court will compare the type of activities you do in your daily life to what you do at your job.
-These cases require the professional assistance of an experienced workers’ compensation attorney in Forest Park, Georgia.
+These cases require the professional assistance of an experienced workers’ compensation attorney in Atlanta, Georgia.

 If there is workers ‘compensation coverage for an employee through a worker’s compensation insurance carrier, then that insurance carrier will pay for all benefits.
 If the employer is uninsured, then the employer must pay for the benefits directly.
 If there are not enough funds held within the company, the owner could find himself personally liable for these benefits.
 This is why it is so imperative that all employers carry the mandated workers’ compensation insurance coverage.
 If you are owed benefits and your employer is uninsured, contact a qualified Georgia workers’ compensation attorney right away.